-PTL met administration personnel in Stratford-upon-Avon in September 2017.
+PTL met administration personnel in Stratford-upon-Avon in September 2017 and in subsequent years, updates have been provided.
 We undertook a detailed discussion with staff processing financial transactions such as receipt and investment of contributions and payments of transfers.